jsheridanwells/JeremyWells.Io.V2/content/posts/2023-04-10-a-second-helping.md

 ---
-pageTitle: A Second Helping
+title: A Second Helping
 published: true
-standfirst: But I will get better, I swear I will.
+subheading: But I will get better, I swear I will.
 Every day a little better until I decline, then I wont care
+tags:
+ - dogs
+ - tacos
 ---

+Dogs and tacos, yeah?